Warpotatoes/InvRoxx/README.md

 # InvRoxx
-A damage calculator for Dofus Touch's game summons

-enter the charachter's stats in the sidebar, press ctrl+enter and the summon's damages will be updated
+Dofus touch mmorpg summons damage calculator enter the charachter's stats in the sidebar, press ctrl+enter and the summon's damages will be updated